-The new year is right around the corner, and we think it’s the perfect opportunity to start preparing for 2022!
-If you’ve got a student who likes to leave their school materials lying around the house, here are Tutor Doctor’s top strategies to get organized for 2022!
+The new year is right around the corner, and we think it’s the perfect opportunity to start preparing!
+If you’ve got a student who likes to leave their school materials lying around the house, here are Tutor Doctor’s top strategies to get organized for the New Year!

 For your list of what didn’t work, use the second column to propose solutions!

 |Using regular lined paper to write down weekly assignments

 |Buy a proper agenda and color-code each week’s assignments by subject/difficulty